filecoin-project/lotus-docs/content/en/lotus/developers/contribute.md

 ---
 title: "Contribute"
-description: "So you want to contribute to Filecoin and the ecosystem?
+description: "So you want to contribute to Lotus?
 Here is a quick listing of things we need help with and how you can get started.
 Even if what you want to do is not listed here, we probably accept contributions for it!
 If you're unsure, please open a issue."
-lead: "So you want to contribute to Filecoin and the ecosystem?
+lead: "So you want to contribute to Lotus?
 Here is a quick listing of things we need help with and how you can get started.
 Even if what you want to do is not listed here, we probably accept contributions for it!
 If you're unsure, please open a issue."
 draft: false
 menu:
     lotus: